peaBerberian/paul-envs.sh/README.md

 ## TODO:

-- update project name
-- => Go can be merged I think
 - help flag per commands
 - Should remove also remove networks?
 - Should remove also remove volume directly?